silentdiverchris/Archivist/README.md

 # Archivist

+**Please note, I have recently removed and renamed some settings, but haven't updated the descriptions and samples below yet, if you catch me in this shameful state feel free to tell me I'm a bad person and I'll get that done right away.**

 A C# Net Core archiving/backup utility.

 I got frustrated with existing backup systems for Windows and wanted something to do both sporadic and regular backups, allow me to backup each individual set of files in exactly the way I want it to be to different combinations of local, external and network drives.